-Water System Name: Oak Tree School
+Water System Name: Grizzly Hill School

-Report Date: March 27, 2024
+Report Date: May 28, 2025

-Type of Water Source(s) in Use: Groundwater Wells (2)
+Type of Water Source(s) in Use: Groundwater well treated with chlorine for iron and manganese removal

-Name and General Location of Source(s): Two groundwater wells located on the facility property
+Name and General Location of Source(s): One groundwater well located on the facility property

-Drinking Water Source Assessment Information: An assessment was performed in 2002.
+Drinking Water Source Assessment Information: An assessment was performed in 2022.
 Please contact Nev.
 Co.
-E.H. at 530-265-1222 for a copy of the assessment.
+EH at 530-265-1222 for a copy of the assessment

-Time and Place of Regularly Scheduled Board Meetings for Public Participation: Routine board meetings are held ever 2nd Tuesday at 4pm at Grizzly Hill School
+Time and Place of Regularly Scheduled Board Meetings for Public Participation: Routine board meetings are held every 2nd Tuesday at 4pm at Grizzly Hill School.

-For More Information, Contact: School District, 530-265-9052
+For More Information, Contact: School District Office, 530-265-9052